Enriching the Curriculum

 The school environment offers many opportunities for learning outside the classroom.
-The pond and woodland fringe support many curriculum areas, including science and art.
+The woodland fringe supports many curriculum areas, including science and art.

 The grounds provide a range of activity areas which the children can use during playtimes, including ball games, sand pits, den building, music making, an outdoor ‘stage’ for drama and areas for imaginative play and quieter activities.

 All classes have educational visits during the year which are linked to a class topic and are an important part of the children’s learning.
 A voluntary contribution is requested for those involving transport or admission fees.
 Visits may have to be cancelled if there is not enough parental support.
 Recent visits have included Blist Hill Museum, visits to Madley (MESC) and the Courtyard Theatre for the pantomime.
 The children all took part in a Remembrance Day Memorial in Garway Church this year,.

 We welcome visitors into our school, including writers, poets, theatre groups, artists, scientists and musicians.